basilstotz/ltsp-pnp/README.md

 ## Installation of the ltsp-pnp server

 * Install a common ubuntu 14.04 (desktop-edition).
-If you have any 32-bit clients must use a 32-bit server installation!
+Use a 32-bit installation.
+Don't worry: A standard 32-bit installlation manages any amount of menory!

 * Install ltsp-pnp_1.0_all.deb (this deb!)